rachelvix/Thesis/README.md

 # Thesis
-Abundance analysis scripts for marsh birds using hierarchical modeling approachs in unmarked
+Abundance analysis scripts for marsh birds using hierarchical modeling approaches in unmarked